qikcik/qikcikBlog/content/quickNotes/writingHttpServerAndBlogInCAndLua.md

 }
 ```

-At this point this server was capable to server static hosted file.
-I couldn't stop there: I wanted to support at least two feature that requires some form of scripting:
+At that point this server was capable to server static hosted file, but I couldn't stop there:\
+I wanted to support at least two feature that requires some form of scripting:
 - handling user friendly URL
 - website templates, to inject one html file into another
 - thinking of future: some way to represents data structures like post

 Also, I wanted to write main content in something else than HTML.\
-Considering all of this: I decided to use LUA for scripting and Markdown (using Md4c) for content.
+Considering all of this: I decided to use LUA for scripting and Markdown *(using Md4c)* for content.

-Please do not look at 2 dirty hack that i don't still believe that i wrote them in 2025
+Please do not look at 2 dirty hack that I still don't  believe that I wrote them in 2025
-- First of them is using goto
+- First of them is using goto to clean up heap allocated memory
-- Second is to cast ptr to long long in order to pass and receive it from LuaState in API functions.
+- Second is to cast ptr to (long long) in order to pass and receive it from LuaState in API functions.
+I wanted to avoid using static *(global)* memory
 ```c
 //file: main.c
 void handleTcpRequest(TCPServer_RequestState* s) {